Justin Wrobleski: Los Angeles Dodgers

-The Los Angeles Dodgers selected Wrobleski in the 11th round of the 2021 MLB draft, and signed.
+Two months prior to the 2021 MLB draft, Wrobleski underwent Tommy John surgery to repair a tear in his UCL.
+Despite this, the Los Angeles Dodgers selected him in the 11th round of the draft, to which he signed with a $197,500 signing bonus.
 He made his professional debut in 2022 with the Arizona Complex League Dodgers and was later promoted to the Rancho Cucamonga Quakes, pitching a combined 21 2/3 innings over 13 games with a 2.91 ERA.
-He then made 23 starts for the 2023 Great Lakes Loons, with a 4–4 record and 2.90 ERA with 26 strikeouts.
+He then made 23 starts for the 2023 Great Lakes Loons, with a 4–4 record and 2.90 ERA with 109 strikeouts.

 Wrobleski started 2024 with the Tulsa Drillers of the Double-A Texas League and was promoted to the Triple-A Oklahoma City Baseball Club on June 22.
 On July 7, the Dodgers purchased his contract and called him up to the majors to make his MLB debut with a spot start against the Milwaukee Brewers.
 He allowed four runs in five innings in a loss, with four strikeouts, the first of which was of Willy Adames.
 On August 16, Wrobleski picked up his first major league win against the St. Louis Cardinals.
 On September 1, he allowed 10 runs in a game against the Arizona Diamondbacks, which tied a Los Angeles Dodgers team record for most earned runs allowed in a single game.
 On September 28, Wrobleski picked up his first career save against the Colorado Rockies after pitching four innings of relief.
 On the season, he made six starts and two relief appearances in the majors with a 5.70 ERA.
 Between Tulsa and Oklahoma City, he made 20 appearances (18 starts) for a 6–4 record and 3.76 ERA.